epam/NGB/docs/md/cli/command-reference.md

 *Example*
 ```
-//Add a regitered gene file to the reference with name "grch38"
+//Add a registered gene file to the reference with name "grch38"
 ngb add_ann grch38 annotation.gtf

 //Add a new annotation file to the reference with name ID "1"